-Level one is intended to serve a beneficiary who requires minimal support to perform the activities of daily living and to remain safe and healthy.
-Staffing is based on the preferences and the assessed needs of the beneficiary but does not require staff to be in the home or awake at night.
+Level one is intended to serve persons who require minimal support to perform the activities of daily living and to remain safe and healthy.
+Staffing is based on the preferences and the assessed needs of the person but does not require staff to be in the home or awake at night.